03 — The Grey Screen

 The Symptom

 The ROM built.
 The title screen appeared.
-You press Start and… grey.
+Press Start and — grey.
 Solid grey screen.
 No crash message (GBA doesn’t have those).
 No sound.
 Just permanent, silent death.

-This happened on every boot.
+It happened on every boot.
 No save file needed.
-The game couldn’t even get past the main menu.
+The game couldn’t get past the main menu.

 The Investigation